-Paris Is Burning (1990): The Document of a Genius
+Paris Is Burning (1990): The Document and the Argument About It

 In the late 1980s, in Harlem and the South Bronx, Black and Latino gay and trans people built a culture of extraordinary invention and beauty in the m...